Palace of Venaria: Juvarra Stables and Citroneria

 The Juvarrian stables consist of a large atrium (room 57) overlooking the gardens, and a large vaulted room divided in two by a wall: the Scuderia Grande (Grand Stable, room 58) on the north side, and the Citroneria (orangery, room 59) on the side south.
 The Citroniera consists of a large vaulted gallery (148 meters long, 14 wide, and 16 high) whose ancient function was the winter storage of citrus fruits grown in the gardens.
 The side walls are decorated by niches that give the gallery dynamism, the south the walls feature large arches surmounted by oculi that overlook the gardens, while the north wall (which separates the room from the stables) has trompe l'oeil windows that mimics the arches of the south wall.
-The environment is currently used for temporary exhibitions.
+The building is currently used for temporary exhibitions.
 The large stable (148 m long, 12 wide and 15 high) contained about 200 horses at the time and sheltered the north side of the Citroniera in winter.
 Currently, the room exhibits carriages, uniforms, and the Venetian Bucintoro.
-The latter was commissioned in Venice by Vittorio Amedeo II between 1729 and 1731.
-Among the carriages on display there is the golden gala sedan, commissioned by Vittorio Emanuele II, the silver sedan of Queen Margherita and some carriages of Umberto I and Vittorio Emanuele III.
+The latter was commissioned in Venice by Victor Amadeus II between 1729 and 1731.
+Among the carriages on display there is the golden gala sedan, commissioned by Victor Emmanuel II, the silver sedan of Queen Margherita and some carriages of Umberto I and Victor Emmanuel III.
 In addition, Napoleon's carriage on temporarily exhibition.